Applying Service Updates¶

 git clone <customer-solution-repo-url>

-- Add an upstream to Customer Solution repository pointing to Customer Baseline repository.
+Add Customer Baseline repository as an upstream to Customer Solution repository.

 git remote add upstream <customer-baseline-repo-url>